exapsy/peekprof/README.md

   -parent Track the parent of the provided PID.
 If no parent exists, an error is returned
       unless -force is provided.
 If -cmd is provided this is ignored.

+  -pretty Print in a more human-friendly - non-csv format, and print the pid of the running process.

-  -nooutput Stop printing the profiler's output to console`,
+  -nooutput Stop printing the profiler's output to console
 ```

 ### Extract CSV and Chart